 #1 Alexia Meditation Seat

 We’ve talked about the importance of ergonomics when choosing a meditation chair.
-The Alexia Meditation Seat is one option that addresses your needs when it comes to functional design.
+The Alexia Ergonomic Meditation Chair is one option that addresses your needs when it comes to functional design.
 Because of the ergonomic style of this seat, users can feel comfortable from the beginning of their meditation session until the very end.
 The seat’s form also helps relieve tension and pressure on one’s back.
 However, do bear in mind that this seat is also designed to correct traditional seating posture with your legs folded.
 Because of this, your legs may feel strained after a long period of time and you might need to stretch your legs frequently during your practice.

-Another great aspect of the Alexia Meditation Seat is the fact that it is handcrafted and it also comes in a variety of fabrics and patterns.
+Another great aspect of the Alexia Meditation Chair is the fact that it is handcrafted and it also comes in a variety of fabrics and patterns.
 The leather option is highly recommended as it can avoid slipping into the seat during your meditation practice.

 #2 Friends Of Meditation Large Relaxing Buddha Meditation And Yoga Seat